-Employment in Colombia is primarily governed by the Labour Code, which applies to all employers and employees in Colombia, regardless of their nationality.
-The Code regulates the terms and conditions of employment, such as the form and duration of the employment contracts, trial period, salary types, working hours, holidays and leaves, termination of the employment agreement, and collective bargaining.
+Employment in Colombia is primarily governed by the Labour Code (the Code), which applies to all employers and employees in Colombia, regardless of their nationality.
+The Code regulates the terms and conditions of employment, such as the form and duration of employment contracts, trial periods, salary types, working hours, holidays and leave, termination of employment agreements and collective bargaining.

-3. Dealing with construction permits & registering property
+3. Dealing with construction permits and registering property

 4. Getting electricity

-Getting electricity is not an issue for most of the urban, industrial and free trade zones, since electric infrastructure is already installed.
-But, getting electricity for rural or constructing new building is by far the most arduous aspect of starting a business in Colombia.
-The World Bank and International Finance Corporation (IFC) rank it in 81st place, thanks to the excessive time it takes (average of 106 days) and the cost of completing the procedure.
-Depending on the municipality the average time, cost and procedure may vary.
+Getting electricity is not an issue for most urban, industrial and free trade zones, since electric infrastructure is already installed.
+However, getting electricity in rural areas or for the construction of a new building is by far the most arduous aspect of starting a business in Colombia.

 6. Paying taxes